Strong Duality for a Multiple-Good Monopolist

-\paragraph{Strong Duality.} Our main result (presented in Theorem~\ref{strongduality}) formulates the dual of the optimal mechanism design problem and establishes strong duality between the two problems (i.e. that the optimal values of the two optimization problems are identical).
-Our approach is as follows: \begin{itemize}[label={},leftmargin=0pt] \item We start by formulating optimal mechanism design as a maximization problem over convex, non-decreasing and $1$-Lipschitz continuous functions $u$, representing the utility of the buyer as a function of her type, as in~\cite{Rochet1987}.
-The objective function of this maximization problem can be written as the expectation of $u$ with respect to a signed measure $\mu$ over the type space of the buyer, obtained by an application of the divergence theorem (whose use is standard in this context).
-Measure $\mu$ is easily defined in terms of the buyer's type distribution $f$ (see Equation~\eqref{transformed}).
+We start by formulating optimal mechanism design as a maximization problem over convex, non-decreasing and $1$-Lipschitz continuous functions $u$, representing the utility of the buyer as a function of her type, as in~\cite{Rochet1987}.
+The objective function of this maximization problem can be written as the expectation of $u$ with respect to a signed measure $\mu$ over the type space of the buyer.
+Measure $\mu$ is easily derived from the buyer's type distribution $f$ (see Equation~\eqref{transformed}) and expresses the marginal change in the seller's revenue under marginal changes in the rent paid to subsets of buyer types.
 Our formulation is summarized in Theorem~\ref{setupclaim}, while Section~\ref{examplesetup} illustrates our formulation in the basic setting of independent uniform items.

-\item In Theorem~\ref{strongduality}, we formulate a dual in the form of an optimal transport problem, and establish strong duality between the two problems.
-Roughly speaking, our dual formulation is given the signed measure $\mu$ (from Theorem~\ref{setupclaim}) and solves the following minimization problem: (i)~first, it is allowed to massage $\mu$ into a measure $\mu'$ that dominates $\mu$ with respect to a particular ``convex dominance'' stochastic order; (ii) second, it is supposed to find a coupling of the positive part $\mu'_+$ of $\mu'$ with its negative part $\mu'_-$; (iii) if a unit of mass of $\mu'_+$ at $x$ is coupled with a unit of mass of $\mu'_-$ at $y$, we are charged $\|x-y\|_1$.
-The goal is to minimize the expected cost of the coupling with respect to the decisions in (i) and (ii).
+In Theorem~\ref{strongduality}, we formulate a dual in the form of an optimal transportation problem, and establish strong duality between the two problems.
+Roughly speaking, our dual formulation is given the signed measure $\mu$ (from Theorem~\ref{setupclaim}) and solves the following minimization problem: (i)~first, it is allowed to choose any measure $\mu'$ that stochastically dominates $\mu$ with respect to convex increasing functions; (ii) second, it is supposed to find a coupling of the positive part $\mu'_+$ of $\mu'$ with its negative part $\mu'_-$ i.e. find a transportation from $\mu'_+$ to $\mu'_-$; (iii) if a unit of mass of $\mu'_+$ at $x$ is transported to a unit of mass of $\mu'_-$ at $y$, we are charged $\|x-y\|_1$.
+The goal is to minimize the cost of the coupling with respect to the decisions in (i) and (ii).